VenomEnhancer/Venom/README.md

 ## Installation

-You can run the following script to configurate necessary environment
+You can run the following script to configurate necessary environment:

 ```shell
 git clone https://github.com/VenomEnhancer/Venom.git